Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

-\begin{lemma}[] Let $G$ be a coloured caterpillar with colourful stars, and $A$ be the multiset of pairs returned by \cref{from caterpillar to circular-arc graph}.
-Then there is a bijection between the set of colour-critical bad paths in $G$ and the multiset $A$. \end{lemma} \begin{proof} Let $B$ be the backbone of $G=(V,E)$.
-A colour-critical bad path $P$ from $a$ to $b$ is detected in \cref{from caterpillar to circular-arc graph} at \cref{bad path detectected}, when $b$ is found to have the same colour $\gamma$ as $a$ (the last recorded vertex of colour $\gamma$).
-Let $x$ be the internal vertex of the star to which $a$ belongs, and $y$ for $b$, respectively.
-When $b$ is considered in the algorithm, the pair $(L[c(b)],y)$ is added to $A$ at \cref{arc added}, and since $L[c(b)] = x$, then $(x,y) \in A$.
-Therefore, the arc with endpoints $(x,y) \in A$ corresponds to the colour-critical bad path $P$ from $a$ to $b$ in $G$.
+\begin{lemma} Let $G$ be a coloured pseudocaterpillar with colourful stars, and $A$ be the multiset of pairs returned by \cref{from pseudocaterpillar to circular-arc graph}.
+Then there is a bijection between the set of critical bad paths in $G$ and the multiset $A$. \end{lemma} \begin{proof} Let $B$ be the backbone of $G$.
+A critical-bad path $P$ between two distinct vertices $x_j,x_i \in V(B)$ is detected in \cref{from pseudocaterpillar to circular-arc graph} at \cref{bad path detected}, when the algorithm detects that there exist a colour $\gamma \in C[x_i]$ such that $L[\gamma] \notin \{ NULL, x_i\}$.
+When $x_i$ is considered in the algorithm, the pair $(L[\gamma],x_i)$ is added to $A$ at \cref{arc added}, and since $L\gamma] = x_j$, then $(x_j,x_i) \in A$.
+Note that $P$ is a $\gamma$-critical bad path, since $x_j = L[\gamma]$ corresponds to the last visited vertex, before $x_i$, such that $\gamma \in C[x_j]$.
+Therefore, the arc with endpoints $(x_j,x_i) \in A$ corresponds to the critical bad path $P$ between $x_j$ and $x_i$ in~$G$.